 Decades ago, appliances were created with the idea that they could be repaired if anything went wrong.
 But businesses figured out that if something broke and couldn’t be repaired, the consumer was likely to buy a new one, making them more money.
 It became more difficult to repair devices as a result.

 But the tide is turning.
-We now have a greater understanding of sustainability, and with the cost of living crisis people are reluctant to buy something new when a device breaks.
+We now have a greater understanding of sustainability, and with cost of living challenges people are reluctant to buy something new when a device breaks.
 In many cases it could be fixed for less.

 Look at what repairs are possible if your phone isn’t working properly.
 There might be an easy, relatively inexpensive way to fix what’s wrong.
 For example, screens can be repaired, with specialist shops now commonplace on the UK high street.
-Phone batteries can often be replaced by professional refurbishers when their lifespan has shortened to the detriment of the user.
+Phone batteries can often be replaced by professional refurbishers when necessary too.

 Recycle